dylan-source/pump_algo/README.md

 # IMPORTANT: fix amount_out estimation calculation

+# Next steps:
+- Use get_transaction call (already called in confirm_tx function) to determine tokens spent and received
+- Cache buy results and store trade results in CSV

 # To-do list:
 - Change startup sell to raydium
 - Consider adding additional priority fee values to get_recent_prioritization_fees and in the lists for escalating trades (currently stops at 75th percentile)
 - Increase buy slippage max if price is increasing (and vice verse for selling)?
 - Implement stoploss mechanism
 - Look into package to handle rate limits (specifically for jupiter's price api calls)

 # Not critical: